8 Best Brokerage Accounts To Consider When Investing

 Betterment

 Betterment was founded not long after the 2008 financial crisis and became a leader in robo-advising, helping investors all over.
-Since there are many account types to consider, Betterment aims to make it easier for beginners to get started.
+Since there are many account types to consider, Betterment aims to make it easier for beginners to start.

 They offer various portfolios that you can choose from, which are then automatically handled for you.
 Additionally, Betterment optimizes portfolios for max tax efficiency.